groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/_index.et.md

       ## TAB ONE ##
       tab_one:
         description: |
-          See on ülevaade GroupDocs.Signature'i omadustest Java jaoks:
+          See on ülevaade Java jaoks mõeldud GroupDocs.Signature funktsioonidest:

         right:
           enable: true